ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 #### Builtin Hook Changes

-If you know that you just want to add a single hook to an action, you can use some of the functions in `Ash.Resource.Change.Builtins`, which are simple shorhands for the above form.
+If you know that you just want to add a single hook to an action, you can use some of the functions in `Ash.Resource.Change.Builtins`, which are simple shorthands for the above form.
 For example:

 ```elixir
 create :open_and_assign do